ruffoa/Compilers-PT_Pascal/CordyTests/SemanticOutput.md

 File diff
 -------------------------
 ```
+#eSimpleTypeReqd !== .tWhileBegin on line 14 of francais.pt
-### Semantic pass S/SL program failure:  syntax error in semantic token stream !== .tWhileBegin on line 14 of francais.pt
+### Semantic pass S/SL program failure:  syntax error in semantic token stream !== .tWhilePreBreak on line 15 of francais.pt
-### Semantic assertion 3 failed: !== .tWhilePreBreak on line 15 of francais.pt
+### Semantic assertion 3 failed: !== .tWriteBegin on line 16 of francais.pt
- !== .tWriteBegin on line 16 of francais.pt
+ !== .tTrapBegin on line 17 of francais.pt

 ```
 end file